midlantica/LovelyBunchOfCoconuts/content/claims/anti-racism.md

 ---
-title: "Anti-Racism"
+title: 'Anti-Racism'
-claim: "Anti-Racism"
+claim: 'Anti-Racism'
-translation: "Racism, but with new targets."
+translation: 'Racism, but with new targets.'
 ---

 ## "Anti-Racism"